 There are many chances for charges to be reduced or dismissed before the defendant ever goes to trial, which is why it is imperative to have a strong legal defense team acting on your behalf as soon as you’ve been charged.

 If you or someone you love is facing criminal charges, you need aggressive legal defense to clear both your name and your record.
-Contact Sabuco, Beck, Hansen & Massino, P.C. today to get the hard-hitting legal representation you need and the comprehensive service you deserve.
+Contact Sabuco Beck, P.C. today to get the hard-hitting legal representation you need and the comprehensive service you deserve.
 Our team of attorney will work tirelessly defending your case, keeping you updated and informed every step of the way.
 We have offices throughout Will County and the surrounding area.
 Call us today at (815) 730-8860 for an initial consultation.

 See the difference family makes at Sabuco Beck, P.C.